jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_none.rst

   the terminal_ shows a summary of the changes then goes back to the command line.

-:ref:`I can use assertIsNotNone and assertIsNone instead of assertIsNot(x, None) and assertIs(x, None)<use assertIsNotNone and assertIsNone>`.
+:ref:`I can use assertIsNotNone and assertIsNone for assertIsNot(x, None) and assertIs(x, None)<use assertIsNotNone and assertIsNone>`.

 ----